 putting a bouquet together in the middle of the meadow.
 A soft wind played

-with the colourful flowers and long grasses, swayed the yellows, blues and
+with the colorful flowers and long grasses, swayed the yellows, blues and

 reds, the oranges and purples, all those flowers around the girl, and they

-all made her long silvergrey hair dance with them.
-She had adorned her
+made her long silver-grey hair dance with them.
+She had adorned her head

 princess wearing a tiara.